bright/new-www/content/blog/clutch-recognizes-bright-inventions-as-one-of-the-game-changing-internet-of-things-companies-in-poland.md

 \---

-The article was written in collaboration with Clutch editorial team.
+The article was written by Clutch editorial team.